maddawg9838/To-do-List/Goals.md

 - **Daily/Weekly Reports**: Generate summaries of task completion rates and average times over different periods.
 - **Reminders/Notifications**: Integrate reminders for tasks based on user-defined deadlines.
 - **Historical Data Analysis**: Store historical task data and provide insights on long-term productivity trends.

-By incorporating these libraries and features, you can create a comprehensive productivity analysis tool that helps users understand and improve their time management skills.